 In a domain environment, you can enter the FQDN for the DNS Search Domain so the Datto device can protect machines using DHCP by their hostnames.

 This sets the hostname of the Datto device.

-Tip: It may be useful to name the Datto device with a naming convention that helps identify the customer, company, or network that it is deployed on.
+Datto recommends using a hostname for the Datto device that helps identify the customer, company, or network on which it is deployed.
 This is because this Datto device's hostname appears in the Datto Partner Portal's Device List.

 Windows Networking - Workgroup Mode